 Bluetooth Sensors: Assets And Equipment Conditions Monitoring

-You can set threshold values for the equipment conditions, and receive automatic alerts if any of the parameters reported by the BLE beacon sensor go above or below a set threshold.
+You can set threshold values for the various conditions, and receive automatic alerts if any of the parameters reported by the BLE sensor go above or below a set threshold.
 These automatic notifications allow you to detect and quickly act on the potential problems, preventing costly equipment breakdowns and failures.

 Bluetooth Asset Tracking Software And Mobile Application